Design of pre-stressed plate-strips to cover non-developable shells: Conclusions and perspectives

 The simplest relaxation experiment shows that a uniaxial pre-stressed plate relaxes toward a cylindrical shell.
 A natural question is then: how to extend this result to a shell of arbitrary curvature?
 To overcome the geometrical difficulty related to the non-developable nature of an arbitrary shell, in \cite{danescu2020shell} we replaced the isometric transformation (as is the case for cylindrical shells) with small-strains but large rotation transformations of the mid-surfaces.
 For many applications, the small-strains framework is a technological restriction rather than a mathematical simplification, as we consider small pre-strains and brittle materials.
 The resulting design model relates the curvature of the target shell shape to the plate shape and the pre-stress distribution.

 However, even including small-strains and large rotations, isotropically pre-stressed disks (or squares) relax toward spherical caps (which are non-developable surfaces) only if their radius is small enough \cite{danescu2020shell,de2020energy}.
 To overcome this geometric restriction, here we consider strip-shells and design arbitrary shells by union of interconnected shell-strips.
 The local geometric description of an arbitrary shell involves two characteristic lengths and a natural small non-dimensional parameter $\delta\ll 1$, which is the product between the thickness of the shell and the curvature norm.
 The geometries of both plate-strips and shell-strips have an additional characteristic length and thus an additional small parameter $\eta \ll 1$, which is the product between the width of the strip and the curvature of its supporting curve.
-Then, for $\delta = \eta^2$ we prove here that the small strain condition is fulfilled, thus enabling us to obtain a simple model to design the corresponding plate-strip (i.e., to compute the shape and pre-stress momentum of the plate) of any strip of a given shell.
-More exactly, mapping a plate-strip to a shell-strip naturally introduces the geodesic curvature of the supporting curve of the shell-strip as the planar curvature of the supporting curve of the plate-strip in order to satisfy the design equations.
-This relates the width of the strips to the geodesic curvature of the supporting curve of the shell-strip.
+We consider here a special class of strips, called the second-order strips, along an arbitrary curve on the shell mid-surface.
+These strips have a specific second-order variation with respect to the width variable so that the metric tensor can be estimated with respect to the geodesic curvature of the supporting curve.
+Moreover, some other additional conditions involving the width have to be fulfilled.
+Then, for $\delta = \eta^2$ we prove here that the small strain condition is fulfilled, thus enabling us to obtain a simple model to design the corresponding plate-strip (i.e., to compute the shape and pre-stress moment of the plate) of any strip of a given shell.
+More exactly, mapping a plate-strip to a shell-strip naturally introduces the difference between the geodesic curvature of the shell supporting curve and the curvature of the plate supporting curve.
+By designing the planar supporting curve such that this difference is of order of $\delta$ we can control the strain to be of order $\delta$ on all the strip.
+This relation between the two curvatures is not related to the characterization of the asymptotic curves in differental geometry (see for instance, \cite{Spivak99}).